Frankie Lymon's Tombstone Blues 3: The Revival

-“Gossert was convicted in 1973 but, because he was a first-time offender, he did not receive a long prison sentence,” Olb recalled.
+“Gossert was convicted in 1973, but because he was a first-time offender, he did not receive a long prison sentence,” Olb recalled.
 “He might have spent 90 days in prison and was then placed on probation.”

-By 1976, Gossert looking for a new start.
+By 1976, Gossert was looking for a new start.
 He moved to Tennessee where he found a radio job at station WOKI in Oak Ridge.
 In August, however, he was found dead his car in a deserted rural area.
 It looked as if someone had shot him from the passenger seat and then simply disappeared.
-The murder case was never solved but it had all the earmarks of a drug deal gone bad.
+The murder case was never solved, but it had all the earmarks of a drug deal gone bad.